diversen/ubuntu-auto-upgrade-py/README.md

 The scripts are tested on Ubuntu 20.04 LTS and 22.04 LTS.
 The scripts will probably also work with other Debian variants of linux.

-The scripts may also send notifications via email or slack, or using a custom function.
+The scripts may also send notifications via SMTP, slack, mattermost, or using a custom function.

 ## Install